MicrosoftDocs/architecture-center/docs/reference-architectures/migration/unisys-mainframe-migration.md

 3. The AMT Framework converts mainframe batch and transaction loads (**D**) to sufficient server farms to handle the work.

-   This solution uses two sets of two VMs running the web and application layers, fronted by an Azure Load Balancer in an *active-active* arrangement to spread query traffic.
-An Azure Load Balancer also fronts the transaction servers.
+   This solution uses two sets of two VMs running the web and application layers, fronted by Azure Load Balancers in *active-active* arrangements to spread query and transaction traffic.

-4. Legacy database structures like DMS II, DMS, and RDMS (**E**) can migrate to Azure SQL Database, with all the high availability (HA) and disaster recovery (DR) capabilities that Azure provides.
+4. Legacy database structures like DMS II, DMS, and RDMS (**E**) can migrate to Azure SQL Database, with the high availability (HA) and disaster recovery (DR) capabilities that Azure provides.
+Asysco data migration tools can convert DMS and RDMS schemas to SQL.

-   Azure SQL Database utilizing either Hyperscale or Business Critical Tiers for both high IOPS and high uptime SLA.
-Further, Private Link for Azure SQL Database is utilized to provide a private, direct connection isolated to the Azure Networking Backbone from the Azure VM to the Azure SQL Database.
-Asysco data migration tools can convert DMS / RDMS schemas to SQL.
+   Private Link for Azure SQL Database provides a private, direct connection isolated to the Azure networking backbone from the Azure VM to the Azure SQL Database.

 5. File structures like CIFS, flat files, or virtual tape (**F**) map easily to Azure structured file or blob storage data constructs.
 Features like Azure Auto Failover Group Replication can provide data protection.